arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 {% include image.html source="todo-v1.png" %}

-My first attempt in order to void forgetting something was to use the [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) extension.
+My first attempt in order to avoid forgetting something was to use the [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) extension.
 I created a steps.todo file basically containing my TOC.
 The idea was to have the Todo+ panel opened while coding the OpenAPI file.
 But that was not really convenient because it was visible to attendees and occupying space that I desperately needed.
+I though to hide it by cropping the VS Code window in OBS but that would have possible hidden a space where I could have wanted to show something.
 It was also not really convenient as, in order to keep the todo list usable for me, I had to open/close tasks folders.

 ## The todo.html + iPad solution